FrostSource/alyxlib/docs/components/classes.md

 end
 ```

-1. Remember to use `self` in the method to reference the entity rather than the class.
+1. Remember to use `self` in the method to reference the entity rather than the class. `thisEntity` does not exist in class scripts.

 Methods can be called via Hammer I/O simply using the `CallScriptFunction` input.
 The activator and caller will be passed into the first parameter as a table.